This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 • certain antibiotics

-• St John’s Wort (a herbal medicine)
+• St John’s Wort (a herbal remedy)

 • certain antifungals

-In many cases, women who can't use this treatment may be able to use another form of hormonal contraception, such as the progestogen-only pill (the mini-pill).
+These medicines may reduce the effectiveness of the pill.
+In many cases, women who can't use this treatment may be able to use another form of hormonal contraception, such as the POP.

-If you currently take the pill, make sure you monitor your breasts or any other health changes.
+Make sure you monitor your breasts or any other health changes.

 If you have any signs of a blood clot such as swelling, redness or warmth in the leg, seek immediate medical attention.